IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Merriwink says she has a tip about the graverobbers - in return for some sort of fetch quest?
 - do the Kerrigan fight here?

+## (Re)possession!
+- Soldiers come to start taking property for eminent domain
+- inheritance shenanigans so it Ornsgrym has a claim
+- Ornsgrym/filroy trying to take away V's assets - starting with ass play (specific challenges this causes for PCs - soldiers come at random points to take their shit)
+	- can't take his council seat bc he's inherited it
+	- how does this get solved?
+	- the B plot - at random points soldiers come to ransack
+	- meanwhile V is trying to blackmail/poison/turn Ornsgrym - using the bridgers?

 ## The Kevara-Arda Archaeological Society
 - basically a bunch of graverobbers - used to be a ragtag association of ppl trying to steal and sell treasure, recently ballooned due to demand for Elysian fog
 - Lyell and ringley are here as consultants, trying to make some money - they're maybe researching gilead? city founding?